 Loans will normally be limited to a period of six months.
 Evidence of continued study must be forthcoming or individuals holding material on loan will be required to relinquish the materials.
 Such evidence can take the form of a monthly report on the progress of the study in question.
 If an extension of a loan period is desired, a written request must be made prior to the end of the original loan period.

-When the study of materials under the care of a repository results in a publication the borrower should make proper acknowledgement to the Survey and the owner of the collection and providetwo copies of the publication (for distribution to the collection owner and for the collection’s records) to the repository.
-Please contact the Collections Manager for the agency-specific preference for acknowledgement.
+When the study of materials under the care of a repository results in a publication the borrower should make proper acknowledgment to the Survey and the owner of the collection and provide two copies of the publication (for distribution to the collection owner and for the collection’s records) to the repository.
+Please contact the Collections Manager for the agency-specific preference for acknowledgment.

-A fee of $35.00 per hour (or any portion of an hour) is assessed for on site visits to examine or photograph collections, view photographs or other documents in the archives, and to accommodate site file research requests.
+A fee of $35.00 per hour (or any portion of an hour) is assessed for on-site visits to examine or photograph collections, view photographs or other documents in the archives, and accommodate site file research requests.
 Document copying costs are set at $.10 per page.
 Costs for reproducing photographic media are based on a variety of factors and must be determined on an individual basis.
-Please call (208) 282‑3042 or email the Collections Manager for fee details, to request copies of forms, or to schedule an appointment.
+Please call (208) 282‑3042 or email the Collections Manager for fee details, request copies of forms, or schedule an appointment.

 The access fee may be waived for students requesting access to collections for purposes of academic research (i.e., theses or dissertations).
 In these situations, the advising professor must submit documentation stating that the student’s research is not funded under any form of grant or contract.
 If loans are requested for this purpose, the advising professor must assume responsibility for the collections.
 The appropriate forms for access/loan requests and authorization are still required.

 Supplies and Suppliers